Stuart Margolin: Directing career

-He won the 1996 DGA Award for children's programming for directing the film Salt Water Moose, and he was nominated again for the same award for directing the 1998 film, The Sweetest Gift.
+He won the 1996 DGA Award for children's programming for directing Salt Water Moose, and was nominated for the same award for The Sweetest Gift.
 He was also nominated for a DGA Award for drama series direction for a 1991 episode of Northern Exposure entitled "Goodbye to All That".
-He directed, co-starred and scored The Glitter Dome (1984) for HBO Pictures.
+He directed, co-starred in, and scored The Glitter Dome (1984) for HBO Pictures.

 Other

-Margolin wrote several songs for and with longtime friend and singer-songwriter Jerry Riopelle that have appeared on Riopelle's albums since 1967.
-Margolin was first associated with Riopelle's late 1960s band the Parade, co-writing many of their songs and playing percussion on various tracks.
-He and Riopelle (along with Shango member Tommy Reynolds) co-wrote Shango's 1969 Caribbean-flavored novelty record "Day After Day (It's Slippin' Away)", which hit No. 57 on the U.S. charts and No. 39 in Canada.
+Margolin wrote several songs with and for his longtime friend, singer-songwriter Jerry Riopelle, that appeared on Riopelle's albums.
+Margolin was associated with Riopelle's late 1960s band the Parade, co-writing songs and playing percussion on various tracks.
+He and Riopelle (along with Shango member Tommy Reynolds) co-wrote Shango's 1969 Caribbean-flavored novelty record "Day After Day (It's Slippin' Away)", which hit No. 39 in Canada and also made the Top 100 in the US.

-Margolin had tracks he co-wrote covered by R. B. Greaves and Gary Lewis and the Playboys in 1968–69.
-Margolin's frequent songwriting partner Jerry Riopelle established a long-running solo career beginning in 1971; Riopelle released 8 albums between 1971 and 1982, every one of which contained at least one song (often more) written or co-written by Margolin.
-In turn, Margolin released a solo album in 1980, And the Angel Sings, which featured his interpretations of a number of Margolin and/or Riopelle compositions previously recorded by Riopelle.
+Margolin's songs were covered by R. B. Greaves and Gary Lewis and the Playboys.
+Riopelle released eight solo albums between 1971 and 1982, all of which contained at least one song written or co-written by Margolin.
+In turn, Margolin released a solo album in 1980, And the Angel Sings, featuring his interpretations of Margolin and/or Riopelle compositions first recorded by Riopelle.

-Starting in 2004, he was a regular participant in the theater program of the Chautauqua Institution.
+Starting in 2004, Margolin was a regular participant in the theater program at the Chautauqua Institution.

 Personal life

 He married Patricia Dunne Martini in 1982.
 He had three stepchildren: actor Max Martini, costume designer Michelle Martini, and editor/producer/director Christopher Martini.

 He was the younger brother of Emmy-winning director/producer/writer Arnold Margolin, both of them lived in Lewisburg, West Virginia, and acted together there in a professional community theater production of Laughter on the 23rd Floor.

-Margolin had frequently been misidentified as the brother of actress Janet Margolin (1943–1993); the two were not related, although they appeared together as husband and wife in the pilot for the 1977 TV series Lanigan's Rabbi.
+Margolin was frequently misidentified as the brother of actress Janet Margolin (1943–1993); the two were not related, although they appeared together as husband and wife in the pilot for the 1977 TV series Lanigan's Rabbi.

-For 22 years, Margolin, his wife and stepchildren lived on Salt Spring Island in British Columbia, Canada.
+For 22 years, Margolin, his wife and stepchildren lived on Salt Spring Island in British Columbia.

 Illness and death

-According to stepdaughter Michelle Martini, Margolin had been diagnosed with pancreatic cancer in 2012.
+According to stepdaughter Michelle Martini, Margolin was diagnosed with pancreatic cancer in 2012.
 He died in Staunton, Virginia, on December 12, 2022.